umbraco/UmbracoDocs/Implementation/Default-Routing/Inbound-Pipeline/index.md

 ## Published Request Preparation

 The inbound process is triggered by the Umbraco (http) Module.
-The published request preparation process kicks in to create an `PublishedRequest` instance.
+The published request preparation process kicks in to create a `PublishedRequest` instance.

 It is called in `UmbracoInjectedModule.ProcessRequest(…)`